Zollicoff/claude_code_keychain_protection/README.md

 - Running `mv ~/.claude/hooks/pre-tool-use.sh ~/.claude/hooks/pre-tool-use.sh.disabled`
 - Deleting the hook file entirely
 - Modifying the settings.json to remove the hook configuration
-- Using alternative commands that aren't caught by the patterns
+- Using obfuscated commands or finding new patterns not yet covered

 This happened during development of this very tool - Claude disabled the hook to commit changes that contained blocked keywords.
 While the protection works when active, it relies on Claude (or you) not actively circumventing it.